Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 - “Parcelling”, such as tramping, whereby a vessel is chartered (usually on a trip-out basis) once a specific cargo volume is available.

-The conventional general cargo market counts a lot of specialized ships designed to carry specific cargo loads.
-For example, heavy-lift vessels do not operate on fixed routes, but they are attracted to those areas where large investments in the oil and gas industry are made.
+The conventional general cargo market includes many specialized ships designed to carry specific cargo loads.
+For example, heavy-lift vessels do not operate on fixed routes, but they are attracted to those areas where large investments in the oil and gas industry are being made.
 Conventional reefer ships mainly carry high-value foodstuffs that require refrigeration and atmosphere control on an end-to-end service (e.g. bananas from a port of loading in Latin America to a specialized terminal in Europe).
 Examples of reefer cargoes include fresh and frozen fruit (e.g. bananas, deciduous, and other citrus fruits), vegetables, fish, meat, poultry, and dairy products.
-Reefer shipping is a prime example of a one-way (and for some products seasonal) business with cargoes mainly exported from the Southern Hemisphere to the rest of the world.
+Reefer shipping is a prime example of a one-way (and for some products seasonal) business with cargoes mainly exported from the southern hemisphere to the rest of the world.
 The reefer shipping sector is increasingly being put under pressure from container shipping.

 D. Maritime services in container shipping

-When observing recent developments in liner shipping, productivity has been improved using larger ships and devising new operational patterns and co-operation between shipping lines.
-Since the 1990s, a great deal of attention is devoted to larger, more fuel-economic vessels, and this indeed produced a substantial reduction in the cost per TEU of capacity provided.
+Observing recent developments in liner shipping, productivity has been improved by using larger ships and devising new operational patterns and co-operation between shipping lines.
+Since the 1990s, a great deal of attention has been devoted to larger, more fuel-economical vessels, and this indeed has produced a substantial reduction in the cost per TEU of capacity provided.
 Adding post-Panamax capacity gave a short-term competitive edge to the early mover, putting pressure on the followers in the market to upgrade their container fleet and to avert a serious unit cost disadvantage.
 Alliance structures (The Alliance, Ocean Alliance, and 2M) provide their members easy access to more loops or services with relatively low-cost implications and allow them to share terminals, cooperate in many areas at sea and ashore, thereby achieving cost savings in the end.
-Alliances and consolidation have created multi-string networks on the major trade routes, and both shippers and liners are used to it.
+Alliances and consolidation have created multi-string networks on the major trade routes, and both shippers and liners have adapted.
 The largest ships operate on multi-port itineraries calling at a limited number of ports.
 The networks are based on traffic circulation through a network of specific hubs.